-(j) Section 8.5 [Trades through or to a registered dealer]
+Section 8.5 [trades through or to a registered dealer]

-We propose changes to section 8.5 [Trades through or to a registered dealer] of NI 31-103 in relation to the exemption for trades made through a registered dealer.
-To achieve a harmonized interpretation of section 8.5, we have removed the word "solely" which we considered to be ambiguous and propose this amendment to clarify which acts in furtherance of the trades contemplated under this exemption are permitted.
-We have added a condition to confirm that this exemption is not available if the person relying on the exemption solicits or contacts any person or company that is a purchaser in relation to the trade.
+We amended section 8.5 [trades through or to a registered dealer] in relation to the exemption for trades made through a registered dealer, by removing the word "solely" which had created ambiguities, and by clarifying which acts in furtherance of the trades contemplated under this exemption are permitted.
+We added a condition so that the exemption is not available if the person relying on the exemption solicits or contacts any person or company that is a purchaser in relation to the trade.
 We have revised the Companion Policy to reflect these changes and to include examples relating to the use of the exemption.

-(k) Proposed section 8.5.1 [Trades through a registered dealer by registered adviser]
+New section 8.5.1 [trades through a registered dealer by registered adviser]

-We also propose to add a new section 8.5.1 [Trades through a registered dealer by registered adviser] which provides an exemption from the dealer registration requirement for registered advisers.
-This clarifies that incidental trading activities by advisers do not require registration as a dealer, provided the trades are executed through a registered dealer.
+We added a new section 8.5.1 [trades through a registered dealer by registered adviser] which provides an exemption from the dealer registration requirement for registered advisers.
+This clarifies that incidental trading activities by registered advisers do not require registration as a dealer, as long as the trades are executed through a dealer registered in a category that permits the trade or a dealer operating under an exemption from the dealer registration requirement.
 We have revised the Companion Policy to reflect this change.

-(I) Section 8.15 [Schedule III banks and cooperative associations - evidence of deposit]
+Section 8.15 [Schedule III banks and cooperative associations - evidence of deposit]

-We propose to amend subsection 8.15(2) to clarify the exemption does not apply in Alberta, as an equivalent exemption is contained in the Securities Act (Alberta).
+We clarified subsection 8.15(2) by providing that the exemption does not apply in Alberta, as an equivalent exemption is contained in the Securities Act (Alberta).

-(m) Sections 8.18 [International dealer] and 8.26 [International adviser]
+Sections 8.18 [international dealer] and 8.26 [international adviser]

-We propose amendments to sections 8.18 [International dealer] and 8.26 [International adviser] of NI 31-103.
-We propose to remove the definition of "Canadian permitted client" in these sections and revert to the use of the term "permitted client", as defined in section 1.1 of NI 31-103.
+We have removed the definition of "Canadian permitted client" in these sections and reverted to the use of the term "permitted client", as defined in section 1.1.